Transition to Independence Month

 There’s an App called Sortli to help with all the things you need to cross off before you leave care.
 Click here for an information sheet for workers and carers and click here for an information sheet for young people in care.

-CREATE have an awesome booklet ‘Go Your Own Way’ – you download a copy here and find the information relevant for QLD.
+CREATE have an awesome booklet ‘Go Your Own Way’ – download a copy here and find the information relevant for your State or Territory.

 Need help in getting your views across?
 Click here for a document that can assist you in letting the adults in your life know what you want in your plan.